 Liability For Your Injuries

 It’s always vital to understand the rules that govern private property before filing a personal injury claim.
-You may consider having a personal injury attorney in Alaska advice you on such statutory rules and laws.
-There are many accidents or deaths that may happen on private property.
-For instance, you may have slipped and fallen due to a slippery floor with no warning; it could be a dog bite, or any other injuries.
+You may consider having a personal injury attorney in Alaska advise you on such statutory rules and laws.
+Some many accidents or deaths may happen on private property.
+For instance, you may have slipped and fallen due to a slippery floor with no warning; it could be a dog bite or any other injuries.
 The best option would be to sue for damages.
 Liability may fall on:

 - Owner of the private property, or